HarithaMihimal/Home-Price-Prediction/README.md

 5. **Open the frontend:**
    Open `client/app.html` in your web browser to use the user interface for predicting home prices.

+## Dataset

+The dataset used for training the model is sourced from Kaggle and contains home prices from Bengaluru, India.
+You can find the dataset [here](https://www.kaggle.com/datasets/mohitpratap166/bengaluru-house-data).

 ## Acknowledgments

 This project is inspired by the need to provide accessible and accurate home price predictions for individuals looking to buy or sell property.
-The dataset used for training the model is based on public data.
+The dataset used for training the model is based on public data from Kaggle.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+---

+!